This topic describes how to use a Lindorm Spark SQL node in DataWorks to develop and periodically schedule Lindorm Spark SQL Tasks.

 INSERT OVERWRITE TABLE lindorm_table_job PARTITION (partition_date='${var}')

-VALUES (1, 'Alice', 'Sample data 1'), (2, 'Bob', 'Sample data 2');You can set ${var} in the preceding code to 2025-04-25.
-You can configure this parameter to insert data into a fixed partition of the lindorm_table_job table.
-When the node is run, the value of the parameter is dynamically replaced with an actual value.
-For more information about how to use scheduling parameters, see Supported formats of scheduling parameters.
+VALUES (1, 'Alice', 'Sample data 1'), (2, 'Bob', 'Sample data 2');In this example, the variable ${var} can be set to 2025-04-25.
+This setting inserts data into a specific partition of the `lindorm_table_job` table.
+This enables dynamic parameter passing for scheduled runs.
+For more information about scheduling parameters, see Sources and expressions of scheduling parameters.

-For more information about Lindorm Spark SQL operations, see SQL reference.
+For more Lindorm Spark SQL operations, see SQL reference.

 Parameter